-The Council is comprised of the Executive Committee, the class presidents and class agents who make up the Class Leadership Committee, members of the Multicultural Alumni Relations executive committee, Regional Presidents and members of the Nominations Committee.
-There are approximately 250 members of Hamilton's Alumni Council making it the most statistically representative body in NESCAC.
-The Alumni Council meets on campus twice a year; on the Saturday of Fallcoming and the Saturday of Volunteer Weekend.
+The Council is comprised of the Executive Committee, the class presidents and class agents who make up the Class Leadership Committee, members of the Multicultural Alumni Relations executive committee, GOLD Engagement Committee, Regional Presidents and members of the Nominations Committee.
+There are approximately 300 members of Hamilton's Alumni Council making it the most statistically representative body in NESCAC.
+The Alumni Council meets on campus twice a year; on the Saturday of Fallcoming and the Saturday of Spring Volunteer Weekend.

 To support the key needs of the College and its alumni by mobilizing the talent, expertise, time and financial resources of all alumni.
 To do this, the Council will

 Executive Committee of the Alumni Council provides overall leadership to the Council and its committees and in the conduct of all Council business.
 Under the leadership of Chair John Hadity '83, the Alumni Council is examining the following initiatives:

 The Committee on Multicultural Alumni Relations promotes cross-cultural awareness and increased understanding of our alumni of color within the Association and the greater Hamilton community.